The aim of the program is to support the patient to access the right care, at the right time, in the right location.

 To access the HealthPathways WA site:

-HealthPathways WA is developed in collaboration with local GPs, hospital specialists, allied health providers, and other key stakeholders.
+WA HealthPathways are developed in collaboration with local GPs, hospital specialists, allied health providers, and other key stakeholders.

-WA Primary Health Alliance is administering the site with pathway development being governed together with the WA Department of Health.
+WA Primary Health Alliance administers the site, with pathway development being governed together with the WA Department of Health.

 Working groups, consisting of specialists, GPs and key stakeholders, are established to identify issues affecting patient care for a particular health issue.
-The working group assists in proposing solutions to identified issues and whilst they do not write or sign off on pathways, they review or comment on them.
+The working group assists in proposing solutions to identified issues, and whilst they do not write or sign off on pathways, they review and provide feedback for consideration.

 HealthPathways is succinct and easy to use.
 It serves to accelerate evidence into practice to ensure better, safer care and to streamline referral processes.
-Health professionals will simply, log on to the website and search for the patient’s condition to access assessment and management options.
+Health professionals will simply, log on to the website and search for the patient’s presentation to access assessment and management guidelines.

 Benefits for patients

 Patients benefit from receiving the right treatment in the right place at the right time, as well as timely referral for specialist care when required.
-GPs will also have quick access to educational patient information resources for patients, which will enable them to better understand and manage their own health.
+HealthPathways offers GPs quick access to educational patient information resources, which will enable patients to better understand and manage their own health.